newrelic/newrelic-cli/docs/GETTING_STARTED.md

 ### Proxy configuration

-Ensure to set `HTTPS_PROXY` environment variable when using a proxy server.
+Please ensure the `HTTPS_PROXY` environment variable is set when using a proxy server.

-New Relic CLI supports only HTTPS proxy (not HTTP) due to security concerns.
+New Relic CLI exclusively supports `https` proxy, not `http` for security reasons.

 ```
 HTTPS_PROXY=localhost:8888 newrelic diagnose validate